SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

 ### Description

 Information provided captures the implementation details required to validate tax numbers and how to do such an extension on the SAP S/4HANA Cloud can be achieved.
-This is part of [Localization Toolkit for SAP S/4HANA Cloud](https://community.sap.com/topics/localization-toolkit-s4hana-cloud), set of specific localization tools coupled with general tools and technologies to extend an application.
+This extensibility is part of [Localization Toolkit for SAP S/4HANA Cloud](https://community.sap.com/topics/localization-toolkit-s4hana-cloud).

 ### Prerequisites
 You have administrative access to SAP S/4HANA Cloud and have implementation experience on the system.
 Coding experience is also necessary, since this extensibility solution requires implementation of a coding logic.